 Differently to meat and milk (similar impact as for meat consumption, not shown) consumption, global average yield and global cropland area can be affected not only by avoided damage to GWP, but also by changed bioenergy production and yield.
-Each SSP’s yield is the result of weighing the yield simulated by the ecosystem model under each RCP depending on the distance of the SSP’s concentration pathway to that RCP (see Sect.
+Each SSP’s yield is the result of weighting the yield simulated by the ecosystem model under each RCP depending on the distance of the SSP’s concentration pathway to that RCP (see Sect.
 2.2.3 and Appendix A5).
-For example, for the yield of SSP2 “Middle of the road” the yields from RCP2.6, RCP4.5, RCP6.0 and RCP8.5 were weighted with 0.09, 0.15, 0.63 and 0.12 respectively (these numbers are called the “yield distribution”, see Appendix A5 for yield distributions of the other scenarios).
-The yield distributions change when mitigation strategies are introduced, as the concentration pathway for each SSP is changed (Fig. 4, panel a).
+For example, to compute the yield for SSP2 “Middle of the road,” the ecosystem model-simulated yields under RCP2.6, RCP4.5, RCP6.0 and RCP8.5 biophysical forcing (combined with SSP2 land use and management assumptions) were weighted with 0.09, 0.15, 0.63 and 0.12 respectively (these numbers, which sum to 1.0, are called the “yield distribution”, see Appendix A5 for yield distributions of the other scenarios).
+The yield distribution changes when mitigation strategies are introduced, as the concentration pathway for each SSP is changed (Fig. 4, panel a).
 Due to investments in agricultural management, yield development is assumed also to be dependent on income, and thus avoided damage to GWP can increase yields in mitigation scenarios relative to reference scenarios.